projectacrn/acrn-hypervisor/doc/developer-guides/APL_GVT-g-hld.rst

 parameter, and can replace the default in-order command submission (no preemption) policy.

-ACRN-GT
+AcrnGT
 *******

 ACRN is a flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, optimized to streamline embedded development through an open source platform.

-ACRN-GT is the GVT-g implementation on the ACRN hypervisor.
+AcrnGT is the GVT-g implementation on the ACRN hypervisor.
 It adapts the MPT interface of GVT-g onto ACRN by using the kernel APIs provided by ACRN.

-:numref:`full-pic` shows the full architecture of ACRN-GT with a Linux Guest OS and an Android Guest OS.
+:numref:`full-pic` shows the full architecture of AcrnGT with a Linux Guest OS and an Android Guest OS.

 .. figure:: images/APL_GVT-g-full-pic.png